 The third prioritization model is one where an ISP simply prioritizes its own vertical content and services over all other content.
-This prioritization can be achieved either by flagging their traffic for priority, or by more subtle ways, such as de-prioritizing applications that are used to deliver classes of content that compete with the ISPs vertical content14; or by the outright blocking of an IP application that competes with the ISPs own adjacent market services.15 Unlike the pay-for-play or pay-for-priority models, this business model involves no new income streams, only the insulation of old streams from network-facilitated competition.
+This prioritization can be achieved either by flagging their traffic for priority, or by more subtle ways, such as de-prioritizing applications that are used to deliver classes of content that compete with the ISPs vertical content10; or by the outright blocking of an IP application that competes with the ISPs own adjacent market services.11 Unlike the pay-for-play or pay-for-priority models, this business model involves no new income streams, only the insulation of old streams from network-facilitated competition.
 Any business should of course be concerned about competition eroding margins; but the Commission must recognize that these concerns have more to do with reducing competition than they do with investment.
 The Commission has a statutory duty to promote competition; it also has a statutory duty to ensure interconnection.
 Allowing ISPs to break the open interconnected nature of the Internet in the name of protecting current ISPs adjacent businesses from competition cannot be a path the Commission follows.
 If investment is a core Commission goal, then it must recognize the basic fact that with reduced competition comes reduced investment incentives.
 This is certainly true in the core network market and in the broader edge markets -- abandoning network neutrality would enable ISPs to reduce investment in the core market, and leverage power into the edge markets, further reducing investment there as well.
-As we discuss below, endorsement of network neutrality by wireless companies such as Clearwire who are not horizontally and vertically integrated, demonstrates the nakedness of the ISP investment argument, and gives further support to the notion that the underlying motivation of the major ISPs to the Commission's proposed open Internet rules is to simply reduce competition.